-This conference will provide practical strategies for schools to enhance their physical spaces at all stages of the learning space design journey, from planning to pedagogy.
+The 'School Learning Space Design' conference will provide practical strategies for schools to enhance their physical spaces at all stages of the learning space design journey, from planning to pedagogy.

 Hear best practice, evidence based research and case studies from leading schools, government agencies and architectural firms to ensure the success of your new learning spaces.